 You’ll cache this token in memory or a short-lived store, and re-request it only after expiration.
 Avoid requesting a new token on every API call.

-Once you have a token, include it in the Authorization header when making API calls:
+Once you have a token, include it in the Authorization header when making API calls.
+The bearer token is used for secure backend API requests to your protected APIs.

 That’s it from the client’s side.
 Your service is now sending scoped, time-bound, OAuth-compliant requests.